pd-externals/tipoftheday-plugin/README.md

    To do so, just add an (animated, if you like) GIF image that has the same name as your TXT file (e.g. `tips/new-tip.gif`).
    Make sure that your GIF is small enough to fit into the dialog.

+3. sometimes a patch says even more

+   Some tips might benefit from providing an additional *tip patch* that allows users to try out the interaction described by the tip immediately.
+The tip patch may include extra info to help the user understand and set up the context, perform the steps in the right order, or other small bits of hand-holding.
+Tip patches should still conform to the general Tip format -- to teach a single thing.

+   Also, tip patches should be vanilla only (no fancy external objects that might not be installed on the user's machine).

 3. create a *Pull Request* with the new tip(s)